-From the societal point of view, the present situation in Israel is quite dramatic, with 86% of the entire population holding some sort of voluntary insurance.
-Yet, this aggregate mask class differences.
-Within the lowest quintile, 33% have only public and no private insurance at all.
-The Arab population – markedly the lowest socio-economic ethnic group within Israeli residents (with inner diversity) - is divided.
-About half (some 54%) purchased voluntary insurance, mostly supplementary, while the other half have only the public insurance.
-Surprisingly, among the Haredi (ultra-Orthodox), which is the second relatively low socio-economic group, 84% have voluntary insurance, albeit mostly supplementary.
+From the societal point of view, Israel’s present situation is quite dramatic, with 86% of the entire population holding some sort of voluntary insurance.
+Yet, this aggregate masks class differences; within the lowest quintile, 33% have no private insurance at all.
+Among the Arab population – which despite internal diversity, represents the lowest socioeconomic ethnic group within Israeli – about half (some 54%) purchased voluntary insurance, mostly supplementary, while the other half have only the public insurance.
+Perhaps surprisingly, among the Haredi, the second lowest socioeconomic group, 84% have such private insurance, albeit mostly supplementary.

-A very high percentage (90%) of the other parts of the Jewish population, which can reasonably be hypothesized as situated in the lower, middle and upper-middle classes, hold voluntary insurance.
+A very high percentage (90%) of the other parts of the Jewish population, presumably situated in the lower-, middle- and upper-middle classes, hold voluntary insurance.
 Moreover, more than half (56%) of the entire Israeli population have both commercial and supplementary insurance.
-The data indicate that these doubly-insured are mostly non-Haredi Jews, mostly in the middle-higher layers of the middle-classes (Ash Committee, 2022).
-Indeed, other governmental statistics show that households with medium and upper income obtain commercial insurance 5 times more than do households with lower income (Davidovitch & Filc, 2022).
+The data indicate that these doubly-insured are mostly non-Haredi Jews, mostly in the middle-higher levels of the middle classes (Ash Committee, 2022).
+Indeed, other government statistics show that middle- and upper- income households purchase commercial insurance five times more than do lower-income households (Davidovitch & Filc, 2022).

-Overall, Israeli society is a 3-tiered one regarding insurance: the lowest SES layers hold only the basic public coverage.
-Above them are those with supplementary coverage in addition to the public.
-Finally, the middle and upper-middle classes purchase both supplementary and commercial insurance in addition to the public mandatory universal insurance.
+Overall, Israel is a 3-tiered society regarding insurance coverage: the lowest SES levels hold only the basic public coverage.
+Above them are those with supplementary in addition to public coverage.
+Finally, the middle- and upper-middle classes purchase both supplementary and commercial insurance in addition to the public mandatory universal insurance.

-This situation heavily influences access to health care in the conditions of privatization and expansion of different forms of a public/private mix, characterized by the blurring of boundaries between the public and the private sectors.
-The public health funds (HMOs)-owned private hospitals and medical imaging and laboratory facilities are a good example.
-Moreover, since the 2000s, budget constraints have pushed hospitals and HMOs to find alternative, market-related, sources of income.
-Governments allowed the HMOs to sell the above-mentioned supplementary insurance.
-In addition, hospitals developed different arrays of private initiatives to offset insufficient funding (Filc, Rasooly & Davidovitch, 2020).
+This situation heavily influences access to health care, as the manner of privatization and expansion yield different forms of a public/private mix that are characterized by the blurring of boundaries between the public and the private sectors.
+The fact that some HMOs own private hospitals and medical imaging and laboratory facilities is a good example of this process.
+Moreover, since the 2000s, budget constraints have pushed hospitals and HMOs to find alternative, market-related sources of income.
+In addition to being permitted to sell supplementary insurance, hospitals have developed an array of private initiatives to offset funding shortfalls (Filc, Rasooly & Davidovitch, 2020).

-A formal governmental committee admitted that patients receiving care through the public system are relatively deprioritized in terms of access, waiting times, and seniority of the attending specialist, in comparison to patients that own private insurance.
-Furthermore, most of the new private services within the public system are provided in the country's central area (around Tel Aviv and Jerusalem), increasing existing inequalities in service provision between the center and the socio-geographic periphery (Ash, 2022).
+A formal government committee admitted that patients receiving care through the public system are relatively deprioritized in terms of access, wait times, and seniority of the attending specialist compared to patients owning private insurance.
+Furthermore, most of the new private services within the public system are provided in the country’s central area (around Tel Aviv and Jerusalem), thereby increasing existing inequalities in service provision between the center and the socio-geographic periphery (Ash, 2022).

-The neo-liberalization of Israeli society as a whole, and the gradual privatization of health care, resulted in the commodification of health care (Filc, 2010).
-This has two main forms.
-First, an institutional-structural one, consisting, as we saw, in the privatization of services.
-The second one is the subjective one, how users of the health care service adopt a consumerist approach, not only when purchasing private health care services, but also when using the public system.
-This is a two-ways process, in which both the public health care institutions and the users of the system see the latter as customers who must use market instruments (private insurance, informal payments) and market strategies in order to navigate the system (Filc, Rasooly & Davidovitch, 2020; Michael, Filc & Davidovitch, 2022; Niv-Yagoda, 2020).
+Israeli society’s overall neoliberalization and the healthcare system’s gradual privatization resulted in healthcare’s commodification (Filc, 2010).
+This takes two main forms.
+First, an institutional-structural one, consisting of, as reviewed here, the privatization of services.
+The second form is subjective, expressed in how users of health care services adopt a consumerist approach, not only when purchasing private health care services, but also when using the public system.
+This is a two-way process, in which both the public health care institutions and the system’s users see the latter as customers who must use market instruments (i.e., private insurance, informal payments) and market strategies to navigate the system (Filc, Rasooly & Davidovitch, 2020; Michael, Filc & Davidovitch, 2022; Niv-Yagoda, 2020).

-Nevertheless, the scholarly attention given to subjective-cultural aspects of commercialized health in the lower SES layers remains astonishingly limited.
-This is the gap that the proposed research aims to fill.
+The subjective-cultural aspects of commercialized healthcare in the lower-SES levels have great potential for elucidating the impact of neoliberal forces on the Israeli healthcare system.
+However, the scholarly attention given to remains astonishingly limited.
+This is a gap that the proposed research aims to fill.